(reading time: 52 minutes)

 “Not a chance.
 I’m getting him out of there.”

 “What?”
 The rep’s voice was cold and loud, as if his pudgy body had turned metal and hollow.
-“If you don’t turn towards the sea right this second, you’re fired.
+“If you don’t turn toward the sea right this second, you’re fired.
 You’ll never be an explorer again, do you hear me?”

 He looked to his left and saw the tranquility of the forest.
 This could be the last time that the peace of a new world welcomed him in.
 He looked to his right and saw the destruction of the mud.
 He watched Myro struggle to stay ahead of its surging tide.
 I can’t.
 He won’t get to see any more new worlds either.